-To give local citizens a greater say in council affairs, we have created five area panels.
-Each area panel is based on either three or four wards.
-They provide a forum for citizens to discuss local issues and petitions with ward councillors and our partner organisations.
-We then work together to develop joined up solutions and to contribute to improvements in local services and neighbourhoods.
-The panels also have a small budget, which is used to support local community group activities and environmental projects.
+So that local citizens have a greater say in council affairs, we have created five area panels, based on either three or four wards.
+These provide a forum to discuss local issues with our partner organisations and local residents.
+They involve councillors for each particular area, are held in public with sessions for public questions and give people the opportunity to present petitions.